juantuberquia/insurance-quote/README.md

+# insurance quote

+## ✍🏻 Description
+This app was built in React.js, the goal, is quote vehicle insurance

+You can see the result here → [insurance quote]  https://insuranceyourcar.netlify.app/

+## Technologies
+1. HTML
+2. spinner CSS
+3. React.js -> hooks
+4. react-transition-group
+5. styled components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts